 The M.Sc.
 Computational Linguistics is ideal for students with a background in Computer Science and/or Linguistics who want to study in an interdisciplinary, innovative environment.

 Students can focus on one of the following areas by choosing specific elective courses:

 - Core Computational Linguistics (covering a wide range of theoretical foundations and fundamental technologies for different CL areas)

 - Applied Natural Language Processing (covering a wide range of text processing applications and the techniques used to address them)

 - Speech Processing (focusing on the automated processing of spoken language for a variety of purposes)

 With a master’s degree in Computational Linguistics, our graduates will be prepared for advanced academic or industrial research and development in Computational Linguistics and Natural Language Processing.
 Thanks to our international orientation and to our connections with the industry, they find employment at renowned institutions and companies in Germany or other parts of the world involved with speech and language technologies.

-Typical fields include speech processing, automatic generation and analysis of texts, machine translation, electronic dictionaries, search technology, (social) media monitoring, or dialogue systems for e.g. (artificially intelligent) robots or chatbots, for our smartphones, for cars or for (smart) homes.
+Typical task areas include speech processing, automatic generation and analysis of texts, machine translation, electronic dictionaries, search technology, (social) media monitoring, or dialogue systems for e.g. (artificially intelligent) robots or chatbots, for smartphones, for cars or for (smart) homes.